Parks By Month guide

 Best for shoulder-season travelers, active hikers, and families who want summer-style access with a calmer feel.

-It is one of the best months on the site if you want to rank parks by comfort instead of raw fame: Glacier, Yellowstone, Grand Teton, Yosemite, and Olympic all make more sense here than they do in peak summer.
+It is one of the best months if you care more about comfort than peak-season hype: Glacier, Yellowstone, Grand Teton, Yosemite, and Olympic can all make more sense here than they do in midsummer.

 More park guides that fit this month